 Rent a car, if you must, or take advantage of Cozumel’s huge number of taxis to get where you need to go.

 Getting out there on your own, or with a guided tour from Beach Bum Bikes, feels free-spirited and like you’re one with your adventurous side…but just easier.
 And lighter.
 And quieter.
+And a more eco-friendly Cozumel adventure.

-Don’t Drink Like an Amateur
+Cheers Cozumel!
+But Don’t Drink Like an Amateur

 For reals, guys.
 It’s embarrassing.

-Between travel, jet lag, sun, adrenaline, or maybe just sheer drunken assholery, the number of people here trying to prove they can get their drink on – and failing miserably – Is.
+Between travel, jet lag, sun, adrenaline, or maybe just sheer drunken dumbassery, the number of people here trying to prove they can get their drink on – and failing miserably – Is.
 Just.
 Embarrassing.

 Yes, you can go to free tequila tastings where you learn about the tequila process, and then try a peanut butter tequila shot…with a mango tequila chaser.